10 Best Framing Nailers of 2023 – Top Picks, Reviews, & Comparisons

 This model is actually two nailers in one.
 It has the framing nose piece that is common with most nailers, but it also has the option of a metal connector, which is useful when versatility is what you crave.
 And it can handle 1 ½ to 3 ½-inch framing nails, driving them into your framing project at 1050 inch-pounds (in-lb) of driving power.

 The one flaw of this model is in the metal connector application.
 The nails are very specific and difficult to find, and the instructions provided don’t mention that.
 An oversight by Bostitch that can cause frustration, but once the right nails are located, you are in pretty good shape.
+Despite this, we think it is the best framing nailer on the market this year.

 2. NuMax Pneumatic Round Head Framing Nailer – Best Value